MrR3dl1ne/mr3streamevents/readme.md

 Another frequently requested use case is triggering a home automation process when a chat comment is received after a certain delay of silence.
 Like the previous use-case, this one is handy for newer streamers who dont want to miss new chat messages.
 This can be used instead of, or in addition to, the sound use case above.

 ** Here is a sample config.yaml for a REST Endpoint Use Case Only ** In this use case, we are communicating with a local Home Assistant server to trigger an automation named "alert_comment".
-This particular automation makes our nanoleaf light flash a few different colors to alert us of the new comment.
+This particular automation makes our nanoleaf light flash a few different colors to alert us to the new comment.

 ```
 rest_services: